TACC/HPC_Tips/README.md

      Enter password:
      mysql> select * from tips limit 1;

-If this doesn't work then check to see that you can read the tips on the server and then check the firewall rules to allow the mysql ports access the "alice" server.
+If this doesn't work then check to see that you can read the tips on the server by using the mysql command.
+Then check the firewall rules to allow the mysql ports access to the "alice" server.

 6) Build the **showTips** program: